0BAB1/HOLY_CORE_COURSE/tutorial.md

 # ...
 ```

-As you can see, they are a lot of assertions and comments, as I wanted to make sure this whole 2's complement stuff worked as intended reagrdless of our sign interpretation.
-I chose to keep them in the code if you want to experiment as well.
+As you can see, they are a lot of assertions and comments, as I wanted to make sure this whole 2's complement stuff worked as intended regardless of our sign interpretation.
+I chose to keep them in the code if you want to experiment with this testbench as well.

 ## 4.1.c : Updating the ```signextend``` logic